CordGenics/SOLARA-BETA/README.md

 Solara is completely free and open source (**FOSS**) meaning that its source code is **publicablly availble** to read and edit making viruses **IMPOSSIBLE** to obfuscate.
 It is also the longest continously working exploits since 2023.
 Solara has the highest up-time out of any major executor and also has the largest user base.
 Relative to other executors, Solara is the only existing executor that is FOSS.

+## CONSTANT UPDATES!
+Solara is constantly evolving with regular updates, ensuring our users have access to the most efficient executor and latest features for their Roblox exploits.

+ Stay tuned as we continue to innovate and refine Solara to meet your evolving needs in Roblox exploting.

+> [!NOTE]
+> This is a **DEVELOPER  ONLY** snapshot set to release at Solara 2.82.

 ## Contributions to Solara:
 [![Version](https://img.shields.io/badge/Contributers-yellow.svg?maxAge=259200)]()

-We greatly appreciate the ongoing contributions from our dedicated community, which continue to enrich and enhance Solara's capabilities for Roblox exploiters worldwide.
+We greatly appreciate the ongoing contributions from our dedicated community.
+If you wish to report bugs, feel free to do so.
+Commits are greatly appreciated and acknowleged.

-## DISCLAIMER

-SOLARA is for educational purposes only, intended to help server owners develop a "hacker defense" attitude.
-This tool comes without any warranty.
+                                                                                    **©Solara**